shellfire-dev/core/README.md

 |---------|-----|--------|
 |`variableName`|A variable name|_No_|

-Returns a non-zero exit code if the variable is unset (undefined) (but not empty or null), or `0` if it is.
+Returns a `0` exit code if the variable is unset (undefined) (but not empty or null), or non-zero one if it is.
 Be aware that there is a bug in bash 3.2 on Mac OS X when invoked as `sh` that treats a defined, but not set `local` variable, as if it is empty.

 ***
 #### `core_variable_indirectValue()`